jmurga/Analytical.jl/docs/src/analytical.md

 adap = Analytical.parameters(n=661,alTot=0.4,alLow=0.2,gH=500,gamNeg=-457,al=0.184,be = 0.184/457,B=0.999)
 ```

-Before solving the model, you must compute the convoluted binomial distribution to subset the expected SFS
+Before solving the model, you must compute the convoluted binomial distribution to down-sampling the SFS

 ```julia
 convolutedSamples = Analytical.binomialDict()